 The good news for Joey is that I don’t really hate him and I have a LOT of dog behavior resources to make this easier for both of us.
 Reactivity is my speciality and it won’t likely last forever.
 I was just angry, at that time, and I want the very best for him.
 He’s an adorable smush-face AND he struggles with anxiety sometimes. ❤️

 It’s not like my first time helping a dog who has this kind of issue.
 I specialize in aggression/reactivity/fear.

-I have the tools to keep him safe, but only if I really accept that he is reactive and needs my help.
-I need to give up the fantasy of a Labrador Retriever who loves everyone (he doesn’t!) and accept that he needs me to consistently use the most powerful tools I have: time, distance, and (when needed) distraction.
+I have the tools to keep him safe, but only if I really accept that he is reactive and needs my help, and own my own feelings around this.
+I need to give up the fantasy of a Labrador Retriever who loves everyone (he doesn’t, yet!) and accept that he needs me to consistently use the most powerful tools I have: time, distance, and (when needed) distraction.